 Did you know that most D-Mannose supplements are made with corn?
 If you are allergic to corn, a corn-derived D-Mannose supplement will further exacerbate the usual side effects associated with D-Mannose (hives, GI upset).

 If you know or suspect that you are allergic to corn, choose a powder made from cranberries or pineapple.
 If you have a pineapple allergy, then look for D-Mannose made from birch tree juice or other berries.
 Allergies are not only unpleasant but can affect your immune system, making your fight against a UTI that much more challenging.

 Consider this when trying to supplement your UTI treatment with D-mannose.
 Consider this when taking D-mannose for UTIs:

-- The typical dose for acute UTI is 1500-2000 mg (capsule form) or one-half to one teaspoon (powder) in a half glass of water every 2-3 hours for five days.
+- The typical dose for acute UTI is 1500-2000 mg (capsule form) or one full teaspoon (powder) in a half glass of water every 2-3 hours for first 2-3 days and switching to preventive dose for 2-3 more days.

 - Drink plenty of water in between D-Mannose doses.

 - Remember there is no clinically established D-mannose dose or frequency for UTIs.